 Howard & Alba Leahy Library

 Our library is open to the public; appointments are recommended for effective use of the collections.
-Non-vaccinated people must wear masks.
+Masks are welcome.

 The Leahy Library of the Vermont Historical Society is a center for individualized research and discovery.
 We charge $7.00/day to use the library; members and students are free.